kapeels/mobilize-in-a-box/README.md

   * If you'd like to sync the accounts from ohmage to rstudio (yes, we realize this is quite quirky!) ensure that the rstudio container has the environment variable `SYNC` set to `1` (set to `0` to turn off).
 You can also customize the sync frequency with `SYNC_SECONDS` environment variable, which defaults to `120`.

 ## VAGRANT
-TODO: a vagrant box which sets up docker-compose and runs as above.
+`git clone` this repository and run `vagrant up` (you may want to up the ram a bit).
+The result should be a vagrant box running at `192.168.33.100` that is configured just as the docker-compose option above!

 ## MANUAL/LEGACY INSTALL